Guidelines

 6.1.2.3.
 Pathological subtypes

-Pathological subtypes are associated with worse CSS and overall survival (OS) [68] (LE: 3).
-Most studied subtypes are micropapillary [71], squamous [156] and sarcomatoid [71], all of which are consistently associated with locally-advanced disease and worse outcome.
+Pathological subtypes are associated with worse CSS and overall survival (OS) [72].
+Most studied subtypes are micropapillary [75], squamous [164] and sarcomatoid [75], all of which are consistently associated with locally-advanced disease and worse outcome [73].
+Patients harbouring pathological subtypes should be proposed RNU after a shared-decision process due to the higher risk of progression.

 6.1.2.4.
 Lymph node involvement